43615/dcim/README.md

 - `q` now always exits regardless of where it's called from.
 - `Q` may behave slightly differently, TODO: test.
 - `&` pops a string and executes the file with that name as a macro script if it's accessible (like file mode).
 Warning: This recurses and may thus crash by overflowing the call stack if used recursively.
 Splitting your scripts into multiple files should be done with caution.
+- `$` pops a string and pushes the environment variable with that name if it exists.
+- `\` pops a string and executes it as one or more OS commands (separated by `;`).
+Features of your shell like aliases are not available.
 ## New feature: Library of constants and conversion factors
 [List of all available constants](../../wiki/List-of-constants-and-unit-conversion-factors)
 - `"` pushes the constant or conversion factor with name a.